 - Organize your e-mail.
 Your e-mail inbox can get just as cluttered as your desk if you don't have a system in place.
 Create folders to store messages by topic, sender or date.
 Go through your old messages and delete anything you no longer need.

-For more information on home organization, see the links on the next page.
+For more information on home organization, see the links below.